 A note about homeschooling the “big kids”:

-I spent years and years trying to set up regular homeschool schedules for the kids ages 7 and under and constantly felt like I was beating my head against a wall.
-All of them needed me to sit by their side to do most of it and most of the time they just wanted to play.
+I spent years and years trying to set up regular homeschool schedules for the younger children (ages 7 and under) and constantly felt like I was beating my head against a wall.
+All of them needed me to sit by their side to do the majority of it and most of the time they just wanted to play.
 Especially when you have many small children of different ages, there’s just not enough time or energy (or the desire) to make them do all that work.

-That made so much sense to me and so we implemented the same thing!
-During this morning school time, my younger kids are free to read books (if they can read, or just look at pictures), play outside, practice their letters or writing, play learning games, etc. This has been a great way to keep them happy and entertained and I have more time for the bigger kids who are learning more complex stuff!
+That made so much sense to me and so we implemented the same thing.
+During this morning school time, my younger kids are free to read books (if they can read, or just look at pictures), play outside, practice their letters or writing, play learning games, etc. This has been a great way to keep them happy and entertained while I have more time for the bigger kids who are learning more complex stuff.

-The oldest three kids (right now aged 13, 11 and 9) have several subjects that they work on each day.
-I loosely follow the schedules outlined in the book A Well-Trained Mind which is a fabulous resource for classical homeschooling (albeit a bit overwhelming!).
-They rotate between grammar, literature, math, science, spelling/vocabulary, writing), math, science or nature study, and foreign language.
-It’s a balancing act to make sure they’re getting everything and doing what they’re supposed to but we do the best we can!
+The three older kids (right now aged 13, 11 and 9) have several subjects that they work on each day.
+I loosely follow the schedules outlined in the book A Well-Trained Mind which is a great resource for classical homeschooling (albeit a bit overwhelming).
+They rotate between language arts (grammar, literature, spelling/vocabulary, writing), math, science or nature study, and foreign language.
+It’s a balancing act to make sure they’re getting every subject area and doing what they’re supposed to but we do the best we can.

 12pm: Make, eat and clean up lunch.

-3pm: Kids play outside, finish chores (our full chore chart explanation is here!), whatever!
+3pm: Kids get free time to play outside, finish chores (our full chore chart explanation is here), or whatever.
 I wake babies up and we just hang out for an hour or so until I need to start dinner.

-That’s our day in a nutshell!
-Obviously this is a very perfect example without interruptions but it’s not unusual for me to leave for an appointment somewhere or take kids to preschool or piano lessons or whatever.
-We roll with the punches on those days but it really helps to have this basic schedule to come back to.
+That’s our day in a nutshell.
+Full disclosure: this is a very perfect example without interruptions or meltdowns and it’s not unusual for me to leave for an appointment somewhere or take kids to preschool or piano lessons or whatever.
+We roll with the punches on those days but it really helps to have this basic daily schedule to come back to.
 Even when life hits us and there’s not a lot of strict academic work, there are still lots of your typical family life obligations to keep us busy.
 Things like cleaning, meal times, laundry and helping out with babies can sometimes take most of the day.
 It may not look anything like public school but I particularly love our relaxed homeschool routine when life gets crazy.

-Let me know what you think about our schedule and what else you’d add if you were in charge.
+Let me know what you think about our large homeschooling family schedule and what else you’d add if you were in charge.
 We love being a homeschool family and I hope that my kids have lots of great memories of being home together most days.